-Extremely fast-growing perennial vines with large, deeply lobed, toothed leaves to 6 in. long are attractive for summer screening on trellises or arbors—and one species yields the hops used in beer.
+Extremely fast-growing perennial vines with large, deeply lobed, toothed leaves to 6 in. long are attractive for summer screening on trellises or arbors.
+One species, H. lupulus, yields the hops used in beer.
 Bloom comes in late summer.
 Male plants produce flower panicles; females bear blossoms in striking greenish spikes reminiscent of pine cones.Humulus lupulus

 From many northern temperate regions of the world.
 This species produces the traditional flavoring for beer.
-The hops, or female flowers, are soft, flaky, 1 to 2-in., light green cones of bracts and blossoms that emit a fresh, piny fragrance.
+The hops, or female flowers, are soft, flaky, 1–2-in., light green cones of bracts and blossoms that emit a fresh, piny fragrance.
 Bright green leaves have three to five lobes.
-Tender top shoots can be cooked as a vegetable.
+The tender top shoots can be cooked as a vegetable.

-Plants sold in nurseries are typically female; no pollenizer needed.
+Plants sold in nurseries are typically female; no pollenizer is needed.
 May be offered as potted plants or as dormant roots.
-The roots should be planted in rich soil in early spring; set just below surface of soil with thick end up.'Aureus'
+The roots should be planted in rich soil in early spring; set just below the surface of the soil with the thick end up.

-This female variety has golden-green, almost chartreuse leaves.
+‘Aureus’ is a female variety with golden-green, almost chartreuse leaves.

 Native to Europe and Asia, this seedless poplar variety forms a 15-ft.-wide column and has a white or ...

-Native to central Asia, central and eastern Europe.
+Native to central Asia and central and eastern Europe.
 This is the classic filler in bouquets.
-To 3 ft. o...
+Grows t...